risingfast/ancestry/readme.md

 #### Compliation:
     make, or
     gcc -g -o mysql-c-ancestry $(mysql_config --cflags) mysql-c-ancestry.c $(mysql_config --libs) cs50.c rf50.c
+#### Enhancements: (0)
+    send or show reminders of upcoming birthdays and events via email synchronize the tree with the parent links in the database
 #### Log:
     14-Jul-2021 started
     15-Jul-2021 fix the age formula to account for months and days